-A total of Three hundred and ninety one fungal isolates were counted during the study at both Wudil and Yan lemo market A. niger was the highest occurring species with 197 (50.31%).
-This was followed by Aspergillus fumigatus 89(22.25%).
-The third occurring colonies was A. flavus 65 (16.62).
-While the least occurring isolate 40 (10.23%) was R. stolonifer spp (Table 1).
+A total of Three hundred and ninety one fungal isolates were counted during the study at both Wudil and Yan lemo market A. niger was the highest occurring species with 197 isolates accounting to 50.31% followed by Aspergillus fumigatus 89 isolates at 22.25%).
+Aspergillus. flavus was third with 65 isolates 16.62%.
+While the lowest occurring was Rhizopu. stolonifer 40 isolates at 10.23% spp (Table 1).